-The Remarketed Bonds were issued as registered bonds.
-The Remarketed Bonds are issued under a book-entry-only system and are registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York, which acts as securities depository for the Remarketed Bonds.
-Purchasers will not receive certificates representing their ownership interest in the Remarketed Bonds purchased.
-The Remarketed Bonds will be remarketed in denominations of \$5,000 or any whole multiple thereof.
-Interest on the Remarketed Bonds will be payable on October 1, 2009 and semi-annually thereafter on each April 1 and October 1 until maturity or redemption prior to maturity.
-The Remarketed Bonds are subject to redemption prior to maturity as more fully described herein.
+The Series 2010A Subordinate Bonds will be issued as registered bonds.
+The Series 2010A Subordinate Bonds will be issued under a book-entry-only system and will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York, which will act as securities depository for the Series 2010A Subordinate Bonds.
+Purchasers will not receive certificates representing their ownership interest in the Series 2010A Subordinate Bonds purchased.
+The Series 2010A Subordinate Bonds will be issued in denominations of \$5,000 or integral multiples thereof.
+Interest on the Series 2010A Subordinate Bonds will be payable on October 1, 2010 and semi-annually thereafter on each April 1 and October 1.
+The Series 2010A Subordinate Bonds are subject to redemption prior to maturity as more fully described herein.